 During a living-donor liver transplant, a healthy adult can donate a portion of their liver to someone with end-stage liver disease.
 Following the transplant, the donor's liver will regenerate, or grow back, in a few months.

+At UPMC, located in Pittsburgh, Pa., we believe that living donation is a first line option for patients on the liver transplant waiting list.
 Living-donor liver transplants help to reduce time spent on the transplant waiting list and allow you to receive a transplant sooner – getting you back to enjoying life with your family and loved ones.
-That is why we see it as a first-line option for patients on the liver transplant waiting list.

 Call 833-683-3555 for more information.